syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeView/Getting-Started.md

-N>**Note: In remote data source, [ej.DataManager](http://helpjs.syncfusion.com/js/api/ejdatamanager) is used to process the data from services and the value has been assigned to DataSource.**
+N>**In remote data source, [ej.DataManager](http://helpjs.syncfusion.com/js/api/ejdatamanager) is used to process the data from services and the value has been assigned to DataSource.**

 ## Create Instance for TreeView